 - 9. Budget Request: The total available funding for this 2016 Catalyst Award competition is \$7 million, and the maximum award term is 3 years.
-There is no minimum or maximum budget requirement within these budgetary constraints.
-It is expected that the average annual request will be between \$200,000 \$500,000 in direct costs, however larger (or smaller) requests that are well justified in terms of their impact and innovation will receive full consideration.
+Given widely varying costs among different disciplines and possible projects, there is no minimum or maximum budget requirement imposed.
+Keeping in mind the limits of the overall available funding, applicants should propose budgets that are well justified in relation to the proposed activities and potential impact.
 For the Letter of Intent, it is necessary to identify only the total estimated request (all years) and the number of years requested (2 or 3). - 10.
 Allowable Costs: A budget itemization and justification will be required for the full proposal only.
 The template and application materials will outline allowable and non-allowable costs.
 While not fully detailed in this RFP, for general guidance, only direct costs that support approved research activities will be covered by this award.
-Funds provided by this opportunity may not be used to pay patient care costs, clinical trials, patent execution costs, fundraising costs, faculty salary stipends, subawards to non-UC-affiliated entities (except as may be required to support community engagement or participation), or indirect costs. - 11.
+Funds provided by this opportunity may not be used to cover patient care costs, clinical trials, patent execution costs, fundraising costs, subawards to non-UC-affiliated entities (except as may be required to support community engagement or participation), or indirect costs. - 11.
 Exclusion Criteria: Recipients of the 2015 Catalyst Awards are not eligible to apply.
 Recipients of other systemwide or UCOP funding may not apply for funding to extend or expand activities already supported by the Multicampus Research Programs and Initiatives (MRPI), the UC Lab Fees Research Program (LFRP), or other systemwide funding from the UC Office of the President.
 Requests to fund research activities and collaborations that leverage the infrastructure of existing collaborations, facilities or institutes will be required to clearly articulate the distinct and unique contribution, specific aims, and expected outcomes of the proposed novel activities.
 Without a compelling justification, such proposals will receive low priority for funding.